San Antonio’s 300th Anniversary Celebration

 These projects consisted of various themes, from education to infrastructure.
 Infrastructure day called on volunteers to help beautify the area with neighborhood clean-ups, painting houses, and river cleanup.
 The commemorative week was focused on the overall well-being of families as a whole.
 People focused on family and encouraging others to be as healthy as possible.
 Environmental themes were geared towards helping people learn to preserve the environment.

 Volunteer organizations encouraged people to actively participate in not only service days, but in future volunteer opportunities as well.
 Those that enjoyed helping their community and working as part of a team are expected to continue pitching in.

 The Real Estate Market in San Antonio

 The San Antonio housing market is hot right now.
 In fact there’s probably less inventory now that in the last housing market bubble of 2006.
 Part of what seems to be causing this boom in San Antonio with more buyers than seller, is the all-time low interest rates.
 With 15-yr mortgage rates hovering around 2.125%, why wouldn’t anyone want to buy a home now?
 But if now is the time to buy in San Antonio, then now may be the right time to sell for top dollar.
-Even if your home is bad condition, you can still sell your home in record time, especially should you decide to sell directly to a cash ibuyer like our home buying company.
+Even if your home is bad condition, you can still sell your home in San Antonio, in record time, especially should you decide to sell directly to a cash ibuyer like our home buying company.